 The most simple way to learn how to write a character sketch is to pick someone you look up to and then create their character sketch.
 So, here is an example of a character sketch of a teacher:

 It was the first day of 7th grade when Miss Neetu Singh entered our classroom.
 She introduced herself and told us that she will be teaching English to the class.
-She was a fair woman with big glasses, long hair and always wore ethnic attire.
+She was a fair woman with big glasses, and long hair and always wore ethnic attire.
 Before starting any lesson that day and hurrying towards completing the syllabus, she simply asked everyone to introduce themselves.
-Miss Singh brought us many engaging games to learn the grammar basics and further helped us understand each and every chapter with perfection.
+Miss Singh brought us many engaging games to learn the grammar basics and further helped us understand every chapter with perfection.
 Even with the timidest of us, she was patient and understanding and taught us to honour the learning process.
-She convinced our principal for field trips to many literary plays and introduced us to many popular writers and poets that went even beyond our curriculum.
+She convinced our principal to field trips to many literary plays and introduced us to many popular writers and poets that went even beyond our curriculum.
 She remained the favourite teacher of 7th grade and the whole school and there was not a single class of ours that wasn’t filled with interactive and fun learning.

 Example Character Sketch of Best Friend

-My friend Akanksha Guliani has been my real support through every thick and thin in life.
+My friend Akanksha Guliani has been my real support through thick and thin in life.
 After being friends with her for the past 17 years, I am so thrilled today when I received the news of her getting married.
-I still remember the first day when I saw her in class, she was sitting on the second bench wearing glasses and was adjusting her curls behind the ear.
+I still remember the first day when I saw her in class, she was sitting on the second bench wearing glasses and adjusting her curls behind the ear.
 She had a round face with a cheeky nose and hazel brown eyes.
 She was a happy-go-lucky girl and always seemed helpful.
-Back then she was taller than me as she had thin legs from which even the school socks used to fall down.
+Back then she was taller than me as she had thin legs from which even the school socks used to fall.
 On the very first day, we sat together and realized how amazingly we clicked with each other.
 She became my best friend in the class in no time.
 Being a new entry into the school, her chirpiness helped her in becoming a dear friend of the entire class.
-Her eagerness to help everyone out with studies made her the go-to person in the class.
+Her eagerness to help everyone out with her studies made her the go-to person in the class.
 I feel lucky to have such a wholehearted person as my best friend.

 Character Sketch of Neighbour

 My neighbour, Mr Sharma is a gem of a person and is recognized as the heart of the entire society.
-The Sharma family has been living adjacent to us since the last 6 years and now they have become more of a family.
-Unlike the other uncles of the locality which used to scold us for being naughty, Mr Sharma was always supportive of our naughty deeds.
+The Sharma family has been living adjacent to us for the last 6 years and now they have become more of a family.
+Unlike the other uncles of the locality who used to scold us for being naughty, Mr Sharma was always supportive of our naughty deeds.
 I remember when he caught our ball and I encountered him for the first time.
 His bold moustaches along with spectacles were enough to scare me but as I approached him, he started giggling like us!
-I was shocked to see a well dressed, 6 feet long man with a nice hat laughing like a child.
+I was shocked to see a well-dressed, 6 feet long man with a nice hat laughing like a child.
 From that day onwards, Mr Sharma became the eldest member of our group.
-He used to spend Sunday afternoons with us by playing cricket in the ground.
+He used to spend Sunday afternoons with us playing cricket on the ground.
 His jolly nature and wise thoughts always equipped us with valuable insights into life in the most fun manner.
 It wouldn’t be wrong to call him the glue that binds us all together!